Watch Hill in Westerly in Washington County, Rhode Island — The American Northeast (New England)

 Topics.
 This historical marker is listed in this topic list: Entertainment.
 A significant historical year for this entry is 1867.

 Location.
 41° 18.551′ N, 71° 51.49′ W. Marker is in Westerly, Rhode Island, in Washington County.
 It is in Watch Hill.
-Marker is at the intersection of Bay Street and Larkin Road, on the right when traveling south on Bay Street.
+It is at the intersection of Bay Street and Larkin Road, on the right when traveling south on Bay Street.
 Touch for map.
 Marker is at or near this postal address: 151 Bay Street, Westerly RI 02891, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Avondale (approx. 1.4 miles away); Battle of Stonington Monument (approx. 2.8 miles away in Connecticut); The Defenders Of The Fort (approx. 2.9 miles away in Connecticut); Thomas Howe House (approx. 3 miles away in Connecticut); Veterans Memorial (approx. 3.1 miles away in Connecticut); First Railroad Operated in Connecticut (approx. 3.1 miles away in Connecticut); World War I Memorial (approx. 3.1 miles away in Connecticut); Stonington Community Garden (approx. 3.1 miles away in Connecticut).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Avondale (approx. 1.4 miles away); Battle of Stonington Monument (approx. 2.8 miles away in Connecticut); The Defenders of the Fort (approx. 2.9 miles away in Connecticut); Thomas Howe House (approx. 3 miles away in Connecticut); Veterans Memorial (approx. 3.1 miles away in Connecticut); First Railroad Operated in Connecticut (approx. 3.1 miles away in Connecticut); World War I Memorial (approx. 3.1 miles away in Connecticut); Stonington Community Garden (approx. 3.1 miles away in Connecticut).

 Also see . . .
 Flying Horse Carousel on Wikipedia.
 (Submitted on August 28, 2013, by Michael Herrick of Southbury, Connecticut.)

 Credits.
 This page was last revised on June 26, 2023.
 It was originally submitted on August 28, 2013, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 690 times since then and 29 times this year.
+This page has been viewed 1,039 times since then and 16 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 28, 2013, by Michael Herrick of Southbury, Connecticut.